C2C CTF Writeups

 # Step 4: Re-enter to claim friction

-# Total crystals is 0, so i can buy in 1:1
+# Total crystals is 0, so we can buy in 1:1

 print("Attuning 1 wei (Round 2)...")